jeswin/nsoap/README.md

 # NSOAP: Native Syntax Object Access Protocol

-NSOAP is a Remote Procedure Call (RPC) and url convention that attempts to simplify the way web services are organized.
-NSOAP's url convention can also be used for client-side routing in React, Angular etc.
+NSOAP is a Remote Procedure Call (RPC) and URL convention that uses familiar JavaScript syntax for method invocation and parameter passing.
+In addition to web services, NSOAP conventions can also be used for client-side routing in React, Angular etc.

-Attempting to describe it without code is futile.
+Attempting to explain it without code is futile.
 Let's go straight to the examples.

-# Functions
+# Invoking Functions

 Invoke a function that adds two numbers
 ```bash